vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 One way to add a new template is by adding the code to the `configuration.yaml` file.
 In 2022, the configuration for template entities changed.
-Where previously the configuration was placed under the `sensor:` or `binary_sensor:` section a new `template` section was introduced.
+Where previously the configuration was placed under the `sensor:` or `binary_sensor:` section, a new `template` section was introduced.
 Using the modern template format has a couple of advantages.
 You can use a `trigger` and `action` (like in automations) which gives more control over when the entity should be updated, and it allows to set a `state_class` so the state of the entity will also be stored in Long Term Statistics.
 It also allows to create `button`, `image`, `number` and `select` entities which is not possible using the legacy platform.